devtron-labs/devtron/docs/user-guide/user-guide.md

 # Introduction

-Devtron is an open source software delivery workflow for kubernetes written in go.
+Devtron is an open source software delivery workflow for Kubernetes written in go.

  [Website](https://devtron.ai/) · [Blog](https://devtron.ai/blog/) · [Join Discord](https://discord.gg/jsRG5qx2gp) · [Twitter](https://twitter.com/DevtronL)

 ## Why Devtron?

-It is designed as a self-serve platform for operationalizing and maintaining applications \(AppOps\) on kubernetes in a developer friendly way.
+It is designed as a self-serve platform for operationalizing and maintaining applications \(AppOps\) on Kubernetes in a developer friendly way.

  ![](../.gitbook/assets/preview.gif)

-### Some of the benefits  provided by devtron are:
+### Some of the benefits provided by Devtron are:

 #### Zero code software delivery workflow

-* Workflow which understands the domain of **kubernetes, testing, CD, SecOps** so that you don't have to write scripts
+* Workflow which understands the domain of **Kubernetes, Testing, CD, SecOps** so that you don't have to write scripts
 * Reusable and composable components so that workflows are easy to construct and reason through

 #### Multi cloud deployment

-* deploy to multiple kubernetes cluster
+* Deploy to multiple Kubernetes cluster
-* test on aws cloud
+* Test on AWS cloud

   > coming soon: support for GCP and microsoft azure